-Figure 2, in the top panel, shows the comparison between the spatially and temporally collocated mean AOD (550 nm) measured by AERONET and retrieved by M-DB2 algorithm, as well as, in the lower panel, the mean DOD (550 nm) extracted from AERONET and M-DB2 data.
+[24] Figure 2 (top) shows the comparison between the spatially and temporally collocated mean AOD (550 nm) measured by AERONET and retrieved by M-DB2 algorithm, as well as, in Figure 2 (bottom), the mean DOD (550 nm) extracted from AERONET and M-DB2 data.
 We found 195 and 13 AERONET sites with collocated measurements of AOD and DOD, respectively.
 There is a significant correlation between AERONET and M-DB2 for AOD as well as DOD.
-The root mean square differences are 0.11 and 0.26, while the mean absolute differences are 0.07 and 0.24 for AOD and DOD, respectively.
-Although AOD sites are widespread and include polluted regions with aerosol dominated by fine mode particles, the screening method selects only sites known to lie nearby to dust sources.
+The root-mean-square differences are 0.11 and 0.26, while the mean absolute differences are 0.07 and 0.24 for AOD and DOD, respectively.
+Although AOD sites are widespread and include polluted regions with aerosol dominated by fine-mode particles, the screening method selects only sites known to lie nearby to dust sources.
 The largest biases in AOD and DOD are in California and Australia.
-In Africa, M-DB2 AOD is slightly overestimated while DOD is systematically underestimated by 25-50%.
+In Africa, M-DB2 AOD is slightly overestimated while DOD is systematically underestimated by 25%-50%.
 The largest DOD value in Figure 2 corresponds to the Kanpur (India) site.

-Table 1 gives the mean AOD and DOD values and the number of days with collocated measurements at the 13 AERONET sites.
+[25] Table 1 gives the mean AOD and DOD values and the number of days with collocated measurements at the 13 AERONET sites.
 While there are hundreds of AOD measurements per site, the number of days with collocated measurements satisfying DOD conditions is dramatically reduced, ranging from 104 days in Agoufou (Mali) to a minimum of 8 days in Rogers Lake (California).
 Table 1 shows that at all sites the mean DOD is significantly larger than the mean AOD, with the highest mean DOD (1.5 for M-DB2 and 1.4 for AERONET) at Kanpur (India).
-The lowest DOD values are observed at Tinga Tingana and Birdsville sites both in the Lake Eyre Basin of Australia.
-The annual AERONET DOD is 0.16 for both sites; M-DB2 values are higher: Birdsville, 0.34 and Tinga Tingana, 0.19.
-These data show as expected that the imposed condition $\alpha < 0$ effectively serves to identify dust events and to discriminate against air parcels containing fine mode pollutants.
+The lowest DOD values are observed at the Tinga Tingana and Birdsville sites, both of which are in the Lake Eyre Basin of Australia.
+The annual AERONET DOD is 0.16 for both sites; M-DB2 values are higher, 0.34 for Birdsville and 0.19 for Tinga Tingana.
+These data show, as expected, that the imposed condition $\alpha < 0$ effectively serves to identify dust events and to discriminate against air parcels containing fine-mode pollutants.

 4.2.
-Seasonal distribution
+Seasonal Distribution

-Comparisons between monthly mean and standard deviation of AOD from AERONET and M-DB2, and DOD from M-DB2, calculated from measurements between 2003 and 2009, are shown in Figure 3.
+[26] Comparisons between monthly mean and standard deviation of AOD from AERONET and M-DB2 and DOD from M-DB2, calculated from measurements between 2003 and 2009, are shown in Figure 3.
 For this comparison, all M-DB2 data are selected within a 30 km window centered on the location of the AERONET sites but without restricting local passing time between 12:00 PM and 3:00 PM.
-The values in Figure 3 are calculated by averaging all valid AERONET Level 2 measurements and M-DB2 retrievals.
-M-DB2 monthly AODs are within the standard deviation of AERONET data in Africa, Arabian Peninsula and India, but largely overestimated in California, Australia and Israel.
+The values in Figure 3 are calculated by averaging all valid AERONET level 2 measurements and M-DB2 retrievals.
+M-DB2 monthly AODs are within the standard deviation of AERONET data in Africa, Arabian Peninsula, and India but largely overestimated in California, Australia, and Israel.
 These discrepancies were already apparent in Figure 2.
-Most sites in Africa are located within or approximate to the Sahel, one of the most active dust sources in North Africa (Dakar, Agoufou, Cinzana, Banizoumbou, Soroa).
-The Cape Verde Islands site is located off the west coast of North Africa, under the path of much of the dust that emerges from North Africa.
-Tamanrasset is a mountain site (1377 m above sea-level) located in the Sahara.
-At the Tamanrasset site, there is a distinct peak of M-DB2 DOD in June, in agreement with the measurements taken in 2006 by Cuesta et al. [2008] at that location.
-The seasonal cycle at the Sahel sites differs from Tamanrasset in that dust is significant contributor to AOD from January to July.
-The M-DB2 seasonality is supported by measurements made by Rajot et al. [2008] at Banizoumbou during the African Monsoon Multi-disciplinary Analysis (AMMA) field campaign in 2006.
+Most sites in Africa are located within or approximate to the Sahel, one of the most active dust sources in North Africa (Dakar, Agoufou, Cinzana, Banizoumbou, and Soroa).
+The